mozilla/ichnaea/docs/config.rst

 The web section contains settings related to the non-API website content.

-If the ``enabled`` setting is set to ``false`` the website content pages aren't made available and the web functionality is limited to the public HTTP API.
+are made available.
+The web functionality by default is limited to the public HTTP API.
+If the ``enabled`` setting is set to ``true`` the website content pages are also made available.

 The ``map_id_base`` and ``map_id_labels`` settings specify Mapbox map ids for a base map and a map containing only labels.
 The ``map_token``